Najee Harris Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 Matchup vs. Cleveland

-- In his one career matchup against them, Harris recorded 91 rushing yards against the Browns, 19.5 more than his over/under in Monday's game.
+- In his single career matchup against the Browns, Harris had 91 rushing yards, 18.5 more yards than his over/under in Monday's game.

-- Harris ran for a touchdown in that outing against the Browns.
+- Harris ran for a touchdown in that contest against the Browns.

-- Conceding 105.9 rushing yards per game, the Browns have the 10th-ranked run defense in the NFL.
+- Harris will go up against a Browns squad that allows 105.9 rushing yards per game and is the NFL's 10th-ranked rush defense.

-- The Steelers are up against the NFL's seventh-ranked defense when it comes to rushing TDs conceded (12 this year).
+- The Browns have given up 12 rushing touchdowns, seventh in the league.

 Recent Performances

+- He chipped in with five receptions for 17 yards in the passing game.

-- Over his last three outings, Harris has run for 205 yards on 51 carries (68.3 ypg), with one touchdown.
+- Harris has put up 205 rushing yards on 51 carries (68.3 yards per game) with one touchdown over his last three outings.

 Harris' Pittsburgh Teammates